alcatrazEscapee/mcresources/README.md

 #### Contexts

-**New as of v1.1.0**: When calling various `ResourceManager` methods, they will often return a context object, one of `BlockContext`, `ItemContext`, or `RecipeContext`.
+When calling various `ResourceManager` methods, they will often return a context object, one of `BlockContext`, `ItemContext`, or `RecipeContext`.
 This object can be used as a shortcut to add other files for a single block or item, for instance, adding a blockstate, model, item block model, and loot table with only specifying the name once:
 ```
 rm.blockstate(...).with_item_block_model(...).with_block_model(...)
 ```

 Contexts can also be obtained directly by calling `block(name_parts)`, or `item(name_parts)`.

-In addition, this delegated behavior has been expanded to tags.
+In addition, this delegated behavior also applies to tags.
 Tags no longer create single files every time the relevant `tag` method is called.
 Instead, they accumulate tag entries in a buffer, allowing multiple `tag` calls to append entries to a single tag.

 In order to finalize tag (and lang / translation) entries, a call to `ResourceManager#flush` is necessary, which will clear the current buffer for tags and translation entries and write all relevant files.